mennatallah222/Dishes-DS/README.md

   📁 Recommended location: any folder **except** `C:\Program Files`
 - Create the 1st db and name it: **customer-order-payment-db**
 - ✅ **Start WildFly Server**
-  Opne CMD as an Adminstrator, then navigate to:
+  Open CMD as an Administrator, then navigate to:
 ```bash
 cd C:\Users\wildfly-36.0.0.Final\wildfly-36.0.0.Final\bin
 ```